stefanofa/awesome/TOPICS.md

 ## zoomout

 *   [BetterTyped/react-zoom-pan-pinch](https://github.com/BetterTyped/react-zoom-pan-pinch) - 🖼 React library to support easy zoom, pan, pinch on various html dom elements like \<img> and \<div>

-## database

-*   [mrousavy/react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) - ⚡️ The fastest key/value storage for React Native. ~30x faster than AsyncStorage!

-*   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The open-source reactive database for app developers

-*   [valkey-io/valkey](https://github.com/valkey-io/valkey) - A flexible distributed key-value database that is optimized for caching and other realtime workloads.

-*   [dexie/Dexie.js](https://github.com/dexie/Dexie.js) - A Minimalistic Wrapper for IndexedDB

-*   [slashbase/slashbase-go](https://github.com/slashbase/slashbase-go) - Modern database IDE for your dev & data workflows.
-Supports MySQL, PostgreSQL & MongoDB.

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

-*   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
-We separated storage and compute to offer autoscaling, code-like database branching, and scale to zero.

-*   [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe TypeScript SQL query builder

-*   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

-*   [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a real-time analytics database management system

 ## jni